Poona Piagapo

-Poona Piagapo, officially the Municipality of Poona Piagapo (Maranao: Inged a Poona Piagapo; Lungsod sa Poona Piagapo; Bayan ng Poona Piagapo), is a 4th class municipality in the province of Lanao del Norte, Philippines.
+Poona Piagapo, officially the Municipality of Poona Piagapo (Maranao: Inged a Poona Piagapo; Lungsod sa Poona Piagapo; Bayan ng Poona Piagapo), is a municipality in the province of Lanao del Norte, Philippines.
 According to the 2020 census, it has a population of 29,183 people.

 History

 Under Presidential Decree No. 916, 31 March 1976, the town of Poona Piagapo was created from the following: